 It was not until 1979 that the first real baseball field in Israel was built.
-Today, baseball in Israel is a growing pastime.
-There are over 1,200 players in 16 centers and on 80 teams, and while these figures are increasing steadily every year, adequate numbers and fields are still in short supply.
-This is where Jewish National Fund's (JNF) Project Baseball comes in.
+Today, there are over 1,200 players in 16 centers and on 80 teams, and while these figures are increasing steadily every year, adequate numbers and fields are still in short supply.
+This is where Jewish National Fund's Project Baseball comes in.
 Project Baseball is focused on building state-of-the-art baseball and softball fields throughout the country while also supporting and teaching baseball and softball to Israeli youth through little leagues, summer camps, and clinics.
 Project Baseball gives the children of Israel an opportunity to learn life lessons while building lasting friendships.

 For generations, baseball in North America has strengthened communities and provided children with important, and fun, learning opportunities.
 Whether it's in a backyard, park, or the major leagues, baseball builds sportsmanship, fosters teamwork, and cultivates confidence.
 The popularity of this sport, and the positive effects it has, extends beyond our borders and across the globe, fast becoming a beloved sport in Israel.

 Project Baseball also gives children who have made Aliyah a taste of home and provides a tool that will help them bond with their new Israeli peers.
 Children making Aliyah with their parents have the opportunity to sign up for Project Baseball before they arrive in Israel, giving them something familiar to look forward to and commonality that will bridge the cultural gap of moving to a new place.

 Accomplishments to Date